tianocore-docs/edk2-BuildSpecification/7_build_environment/73_guided_tools.md

   **********
-  **Note:** If a developer manually sets the offset of a `VOID*` PCD with Unicode string, L"string", style to a value that is not 2-byte aligned, then an error is generated and the build halts.
+  **Note:** If a developer manually sets the offset of a `VOID*` PCD with Unicode string, L"string"/L'string' style to a value that is not 2-byte aligned, then an error is generated and the build halts.
   **********
   **Note:** If a developer manually sets the offset of a `VOID*` PCD with byte array {} style to a value that is not 8-byte aligned, then a warning is